sandeepgit32/streamlit_basic_microeconomics_app/README.md

 # Ice Cream Market Theory Basics

 ## Overview
-This project explores the relationship between the price of ice cream and the quantity demanded using a Streamlit application.
-The application displays a table and a graph to illustrate how demand changes with price.
+This project examines the fundamentals of microeconomics by analyzing the relationship between the price of ice cream and the quantity demanded, presented through a Streamlit application.

 ## Setup
 To set up the project, follow these steps: